 A. DataLoad (Classic and Professional) is installed entirely on the PC and requires a standard Windows PC build.
-It runs on any 32 bit Windows OS up to and including Windows Vista and Windows 7.
+It runs on any 32-bit or 64-bit Windows OS up to and including Windows 8.
 The hard disk requirement for DataLoad Classic is 10MB; this increases to 110MB for DataLoad Professional if all the optional components are selected.
 Around 6MB of free memory is required for DataLoad to run and this increases as more data is held in the spreadsheet.
 Any reasonably modern CPU will be more than adequate because DataLoad is not CPU intensive so, as a rule of thumb, any Pentium III 500Mhz or faster is ideal.

 Q. Why can't I use Excel-like formulas and functions in DataLoad?